twitu/genome-assembly/README.md

 |||v||v||||
 | | | A | C | **A** | **C**  | **A** | **A** |when the kmer pointer crosses the mmer pointer, compare all mmers to get the smallest one
 The computer _mmer_ and _kmer_ are then stored in the two level hash structure.
+### 1.3 Storing read id data with kmer
+Each kmer

-### 1.3 Pruning low abundance _kmers_
+### 1.4 Pruning low abundance _kmers_
 Due to errors in experiment BP can be misread. _Kmers_ derived from reads containing erroneous BP have low abundance in the dataset.
-K

 ## Delete a file